coopcycle/coopcycle-website/content/network.en.md

     <div class="col-md-8 col-md-offset-2 text-center banner">
         <h3 class="h3">How does it work ?</h3>
         <p>
-            We follow the french social security moto: "to each according to their means, to each according to their needs" !
+            We follow the French social security moto: "To each according to their means, to each according to their needs"!
         </p>
     </div>
 </div>